Realhasani/Simple-Calculator/README.md

 # Simple-Calculator
-This is a simple calculator application made with Python and beeware.
+This is a simple calculator application made with Python , Java and beeware.